 The choice is yours, but we like to see works in their entirety, as parts and sections of longer works tend not to stand on their own unless heavily edited.

 HOW DOES PULJ SELECT PAPERS?

 Editors convene at several points over the course of the semester to discuss submissions at length, using extensive evaluation forms to guide discussions.
-A minimum of two editors will have reviewed every submission by the end of the first round, and by the end of the second round, a minimum of four editors will have read the paper.
+A minimum of three editors will have reviewed every submission by the end of the first round, and by the end of the second round, a minimum of four editors will have read the paper.
 We use a voting system to select pieces.

 All submissions are stripped of names and any university affiliation before they are given to our editors.
 This anonymous editing system ensures due consideration is given to each and every submission.
 Names and university affiliations are only revealed after final selections have been made.

 I AM AN INTERNATIONAL STUDENT AND GO TO SCHOOL IN A COUNTRY OTHER THAN THE UNITED STATES.
 MAY I SUBMIT MY PAPER?

 Yes, we welcome submissions from international students.
 Please note all papers must be in English.